hack-technicolor/hack-technicolor/docs/Recovery.md

 The space available in the the user data partition is shared across both bank's overlay's.

-If you think you are not completely aware of what's going on or you don't know what you did wrong, it is strongly recommended you just completely **wipe the user data partition only**, which will wipe all custom config.
+If you think you are not completely aware of what's going on or you don't know what you did wrong, it is strongly recommended you just completely **wipe the user data partition only** as follows, which will wipe all custom config.

 !!! note "This reset method is not available if..."
     - You have lost any kind of access to root shell by either SSH, Telnet, or Serial console, and you cannot execute a custom command as root.
     - The Gateway bootloops or fails to boot properly.

 1. Log in to root shell (whatever you have available to you; SSH, telnet, serial console ...)
 2. Run `cat /proc/mtd` and look for your user data partition name, it could be either `userfs` on older devices, or `rootfs_data` on newer ones